olivia-zhou/cs411_A5_g6/README.md

 1) enter your destination
 2) login to Spotify by clicking the green button that says "continue with Spotify"
-3) click the button that says "Please God" in order to generate a playlist based on the weather
+3) click the button that says "Generate Playlist!" in order to generate a playlist based on the weather
 4) check your spotify for your new weather playlist!